mangaBhukya/User-Management-React-App/README.md

   - Delete: Users can be removed with a confirmation alert and API call.

 - Error Handling: Handles API errors and invalid inputs.
-- implement ProtectedRoute for user list page and replaces the current entry in the history stack
+- implement ProtectedRoute for user list page, and replaces the current entry in the history stack
 - Environment-based credentials